Technologies

 • Screening, feather separator and collection bin area

-This area, connected to the chemical and physical treatment of waste water, is characterised by the use of open containers for the collection of solid residues (such as feathers and other waste).
+This area, connected to the chemical and physical treatment of waste water, is characterized by the use of open containers for the collection of solid residues (such as feathers and other waste).
 Exposure to open air and the raw nature of the treated materials make this phase one of the most critical from the point of view of odour emissions.

 • Blood tank and floating sludge tank